Frozn11/iron-nest-angle-calculator/README.md

 ## How it works

-Enter a target distance (in km) and the number of charges you want to use, and the tool calculates the elevation angle to set on your gun.
+Enter a target distance (in km) and the number of charges you want to use, and the tool calculates the vertical elevation angle to set on your gun.
+You can also optionally set a gun side and a horizontal angle, and every calculated shot is saved to a list for reference.

 **Formula:**

 ```
 Elevation = (Distance in km × 12) / Charges
 ```

+The result is rounded down to 2 decimal places.

 Credit: formula sourced from the [Iron Nest subreddit](https://www.reddit.com/r/IronNest/comments/1vjgvbb/math/).